 Those inclined to think the question of antidepressant induced suicide or violence is out of the scientific mainstream should read the FDA's suicide warnings mandated on antidepressant labels.
-The U.S. drug regulator got it right beginning in 2004 with its label
+The U.S. drug regulator got it right beginning in 2004 with its label changes, but later reflected on the dynamic that caused confusion for so many so years.
+In 2009 these FDA scientists living through the transformational era, recapped to the British Medical Journal their research findings from their study of adult trials.
+The FDA's findings "support the idea that antidepressant drugs can have two separate effects: an undesirable effect in some patients that promotes suicidal ideation or suicidal behaviour and a therapeutic effect in others that alleviates depression and reduces any suicidal sequelae from depression.118

-&lt;sup>117 The eleven authors of the STARRS design in concluding their report on the studies stated "The authors would like to thank John Mann...(and others)...for their contributions to the early stages of Army STARRS development."
+117 The eleven authors of the STARRS design in concluding their report on the studies stated "The authors would like to thank John Mann...(and others)...for their contributions to the early stages of Army STARRS development."
 Dr. Mann from Columbia University, a psychiatrist, is one of the most prominent antidepressant promoters in the field of psychiatry.
 He has appeared as an expert for antidepressant makers in civil cases and testifies that antidepressants cannot cause suicidality; rather they decrease them.
 Mann has spoken against FDA initiatives to warn of antidepressant induced suicidality.
 His argument has extended to one that antidepressants can't be risky because where they've been tried, the suicide rate has gone down. ("Those areas of the United States that has the highest prescription rates of SSRIs, both in adults and in children, have had the biggest falls in suicide rate" from Dr. Mann at FDA PDAC September 13, 2004 page 428, lines).
 Utilizing that Mann argument would seem to confirm that antidepressants are causing Army suicides, given that Army suicides greatly increased only after antidepressant dosage significantly increased.
-In a 2000 deposition for Pfizer, Mann testified a 1995 scientific literature article "in the Paxil study, they actually showed that suicidal acts were significantly helped by paroxetine relative to placebo."
+In a 2000 deposition for Pfizer, Mann's testimony referenced a 1995 scientific literature article, in which he stated "in the Paxil study, they actually showed that suicidal acts were significantly helped by paroxetine relative to placebo."
 (Deposition of John Mann, MD, in Page 185 lines 16-20, in Miller v Pfizer, US Dist.
 Ct, KS, case No. 99-2326 KHV).
 Mann's assurances were false.
 The article he cited represented one of the most egregious misrepresentations in pharmaceutical history.
 The article in question was "Reduction of suicidal thoughts with paroxetine in comparison with reference antidepressants and placebo" (European Neuropsychopharmacology 5 (1995) 5-13).
-Mann did not testify falsely, but his acceptance of industry sponsored data without verification that the data were valid should be noteworthy.
+Mann himself did not personally testify falsely therein, but his acceptance and promotion of industry sponsored data without verification that the data were valid should be noteworthy.
 As lead author for the American College of Neuropsychopharmacology ("ACNP") in the 1992 ACNP Consensus Statement, that endorsed all SSRIs as effective and safe medications, Mann relied upon the same false figures that were contained in the 1995 article in recommending Paxil for treatment for the public at large.
+118 BMJ 2009;339:b2880